 When choosing the pea variety for your garden, consider the following criteria:

 - How many days till maturity?
 The smaller the number, the better.
-Fast-maturing varieties have a better chance to escape late freeze or early heat.
+Fast-maturing varieties have a better chance of escaping late freeze or early heat.

 Generally speaking, there are three types of peas.